relsqui/screenguppy/README.md

 ## Adding Screenguppy to Tmux

 Open your `~/.tmux.conf` file in a text editor, or create it if it's not already there.
-See if you can find any lines setting either `status-left` or `status-right`.
+Look for any lines setting either `status-left` or `status-right`.
 If none are present, just add the following line:

 ```